 UPCOMING EVENTS AND MEETINGS

-HSHS St. Mary’s Widowed Support Group To Hold
+HSHS St. Mary’s Widowed Support Group Meeting June 28

 All widows and widowers are welcome.

 For additional information, contact James Vogel at 429-2089.

 Ticket Deadline For N.A.R.V.R.E.
 Picnic Is June 29

 National Association of Retired and Veteran Railway Employees will meet on July 11, at 10:00 a.m. at the VFW Hall, 3920 North Martin Luther King Jr. Drive in Decatur.
 All active and retired railroaders, widows and widowers are invited to attend.

 The guest speaker will be Tony Padilla, vice president of the National N.A.R.V.R.E.